mperejda/jekyll-now/_posts/2015-09-28-upgrading-rails-mailchimp.md

 Gibbon & Mailchimp provide you with list managment tools and a simple CMS for crafting your message.
 While Happy Seed provided the tools to spin it up on a live server.

-If you are new to Mailchimp/Gibbon/Rails, check out [this article](http://cheshireoctopus.github.io/blog/2014/01/23/mailchimp-plus-gibbon-plus-rails-create-a-basic-sign-up-form/){:target="_blank"} for an overview.
+If you are new to Mailchimp/Gibbon/Rails, check out [this article](http://cheshireoctopus.github.io/blog/2014/01/23/mailchimp-plus-gibbon-plus-rails-create-a-basic-sign-up-form/) for an overview.

-Learn more about Seed <a href="http://seed.happyfuncorp.com/" target="_blank">here.</a>

 ![mt path](http://earlyblogger.com/wp-content/uploads/2015/03/mailchimp.jpg)

 Mailchimp Setup
 -------------------------
 The steps for setting up Mailchimp will remain unchanged.
 You'll need a Mailchhimp API key, an email list, and the corresponding list id.
-See <a href="http://cheshireoctopus.github.io/blog/2014/01/23/mailchimp-plus-gibbon-plus-rails-create-a-basic-sign-up-form/" target="_blank"> Part One</a> for reference.
+See [Part One](http://cheshireoctopus.github.io/blog/2014/01/23/mailchimp-plus-gibbon-plus-rails-create-a-basic-sign-up-form/) for reference.

 Planting Seeds
 -------------------------